Conditional Linear Regression: Introduction

 \subsection{Related Work}

 Our algorithm builds on the {\em list-learning algorithms} due to \citet{lud}.
 That work aimed to learn about arbitrary small subsets of the data by producing a list of parameter values containing good estimates of good parameters for any small subset.
-Charikar et al.~could only address tasks such as mean estimation (it was recently extended by Diakonikolas et al.~\citeyear{dks18} to learn the parameters of mixtures of Gaussians), and as they discuss, could not obtain sufficient accuracy to use their framework for linear regression.
+Charikar et al.~could only address tasks such as mean estimation, and as they discuss, could not obtain sufficient accuracy to use their framework for linear regression.
 Our algorithm, like theirs, iteratively computes local estimates for the regression parameters with consideration of their neighbors, and then (re)clusters the terms using their corresponding parameters.
 In each iteration there is a risk to lose a small fraction of good points.
 Our primary innovation lies in using a fixed family of subsets (``terms'' of our conditions) as the basic units of data as opposed to individual points.
 Since these terms are all large enough and we can obtain higher accuracy on these terms given enough data, we can show that the algorithm will not lose any terms with high probability, and it can obtain adequate estimates of the regression parameters.
 Specially, our improvements upon the work of \cite{lud} are: \begin{compactitem} \item {We modify Charikar et al's algorithm and analysis to operate on sets instead of points, by introducing weights and modifying the definition of neighbors. } \item {In our improved algorithm, we strengthen the analysis to show that it does not lose good sets in any iteration, in contrast to Charikar et al's algorithm which indeed may lose a small fraction of good points.
-Consequently, whereas the original algorithm may need to terminate with a relatively inaccurate estimate of the parameters, we can potentially reach any accuracy we want.} \item {We incorporate pre- and post-processing to convert points to our atomic sets, and to use a covering algorithm in the end to extract a $k$-DNF condition on the original data space.} \end{compactitem}
+Consequently, whereas the original algorithm may need to terminate with a relatively inaccurate estimate of the parameters, we can potentially reach any accuracy we want.} \item {We incorporate pre- and post-processing to convert points to our atomic sets, and to use a covering algorithm in the end to extract a $k$-DNF condition on the original data space.} \end{compactitem} We stress that Charikar et al.\ (and subsequent works such as \citet{dks18}) cannot obtain a linear predictor with loss that scales with the loss of the best linear predictor on the data (i.e., that goes to zero with the ``noise'' rate) on account of a difference in the formulation: Charikar et al.\ and Diakonikolas et al.\ consider arbitrary subsets of the data, whereas we only consider subsets described by $k$-DNFs.
+Diakonikolas et al.\ show that even for the simpler problem of mean estimation, one can only guarantee loss that scales polylogarithmically with the density of the set for which we estimate the mean.